Retiring Financially Free

 So what are we doing about this?

-ASIC, in conjunction with the Office for Women, have developed the Women’s Money Toolkit designed to assist Australian women to plan and manage for their financial future.
+ASIC have developed a series of videos to get women to start talking about money to assist them to plan and manage for their financial future.
 While this is a great initiative, the Government does need to continue to develop more opportunities for women to access information and training around building wealth.

 But we need more than that, as attitudes must change, particularly towards woman in the 40+ age groups.
 Women want financial education and their families need to encourage and support them to build their knowledge and the earlier the better.
 I believe age, regardless of whether of your sex, should not be a barrier to gaining a solid foundation in wealth creation.
 The old saying that it is better late than never rings true here.